-During the first quarter of 2018, Portugal's GDP experienced a deceleration of 0.29 p.p., reaching a year-over-year growth rate of 2.13%, due to the behavior of external demand.
-In terms of the labor market, the unemployment rate decreased over the quarter, while the y/y growth of employment decelerated from 4Q17 to a 3.14% rate.
-The euro appreciated against the dollar, registering an exchange rate of 1.23 $/€.
-Lastly, inflation stood at 0.77%.
+During the second quarter of 2018, Portugal's GDP experienced an acceleration of 0.22 p.p., reaching a year-over-year growth rate of 2.40%, mainly due to the behavior of internal demand.
+In terms of the labor market, the unemployment rate decreased over the previous quarter to 7%, while the y/y growth of employment decelerated from 1Q18 to a 2.16% rate.
+The euro appreciated against the dollar, registering an average exchange rate of 1.18 $/€.
+Lastly, inflation stood at 0.99%.

-- In the labor market, the unemployment rate decreased in 0.50 p.p., registering a 7.67% rate, while the y/y growth rate of employment decreased in 0.06 p.p. compared to the fourth quarter of the year, to 3.14%.
+- In the labor market, the unemployment rate decreased by 0.67 p.p., registering a 7% rate, while the y/y growth rate of employment decreased in 0.96 p.p. compared to the first quarter of the year, to 2.16%.

-- The euro appreciated against the US dollar by 0.05 dollars per euro compared to the previous quarter, registering an exchange rate of 1.23 $/€.
-This appreciation was due to the situation of the European economic situation, based on sustained growth, low inflation and the behavior of the foreign sector.
+- The euro depreciated against the US dollar by 0.05 dollars per euro compared to the previous quarter, registering an average exchange rate of 1.18 $/€.
+This depreciation was mainly due to a tightening of monetary policy by the Federal Reserve and improved forecasts for the US economy.

-- Inflation stood at 0.77% in the first quarter of 2018, 0.70 p.p. below the rate recorded in the previous quarter, as a result of the lower increase in the prices of non-durable goods and transport, which offset the rise in prices in communications, housing and energy.
+- Inflation stood at 0.99% in the second quarter of 2018, 0.22 p.p. above the rate recorded in the previous quarter, as a result of the increase in food, drinks, tobacco, cloths, housing, oil and transport prices.

 For more information access the executive document in pdf (avalaible in Spanish and Portuguese).